cdhigh/weedata/readme.md

 [![PyPI version shields.io](https://img.shields.io/pypi/v/weedata.svg)](https://pypi.python.org/pypi/weedata/) ![python](https://img.shields.io/badge/python-3.6+-blue) [![License: MIT](https://img.shields.io/badge/License-MIT%20-blue.svg)](https://github.com/cdhigh/weedata/blob/main/LICENSE)

-The weedata is a python ODM/ORM module for Google Cloud Datastore / MongoDB / redis, featuring a compatible interface with [Peewee](https://github.com/coleifer/peewee).
+The weedata is a python ODM/ORM module for Google Cloud Datastore / MongoDB / Redis, featuring a compatible interface with [Peewee](https://github.com/coleifer/peewee).
 The main priority of this library is to ensure compatibility with the Peewee API.
 If you don't use advanced SQL features such as multi-table join queries and more, you can easily switch between SQL and NoSQL without modifying your application code.
 I know using NoSQL as if it were SQL is not a very smart idea, but it can achieve maximum compatibility with various databases, so, just choose what you like.